Finding Your Spirit in the Tualatin Valley

 We don’t just make gin, vodka, whiskey and brandy, we excel in it.

 Big Bottom Distillery was named as one of the “10 Best Bourbons Not From Kentucky.”
 Big Bottom, named for the area of Big Bottom near Mt.
 Hood, started as an independent whiskey bottling company, and in 2015 transitioned to a distillery, as it expanded its line to include gins, rums, brandies to the existing stellar whiskey production.

 In addition to making great spirits, our distilleries are finding new flavor profiles, such as fruit-flavored vodkas.
-Combining two of our favorite tastes—chocolate and spirits—Indio Spirits paired up with local chocolatier, Moonstruck Chocolate Company to create a Marionberry vodka truffle.
+Combining two of our favorite tastes—chocolate and spirits—Rose City Distilling (formerly Indio Spirits) paired up with local chocolatier, Moonstruck Chocolate Company to create a Marionberry vodka truffle.

 The Tualatin Valley’s newest distiller to open a tasting room here is Stein Distillery, which originated in Joseph, Oregon, and was Eastern Oregon’s first micro-distillery.
 Stein Distillery’s tasting room in Beaverton features a variety of spirits, including whiskey, bourbon, vodka, rum, cordials and more.

 Visit a tasting room or plan a distillery tour through the Tualatin Valley.
 Cheers!